til-jmac/gitting-good-at-github/README.md

 This session be broken into the following modules:

-TODO: Update this to match new presentation structure

 1. Introduction to Version Control and Git
    1. What is Version Control
    2. What is Git